ashtonian/mqttv5/README.md

   `ClientOptions` struct.
 - **One client.
 Supervisor baked in.** No `paho` / `autopaho` split — reconnect, replay-in-flight, and auto-resubscribe are always on.
-- **20–60× faster decode, zero steady-state allocs** on the receive path.
-Topic and payload are zero-copy slices into a pooled frame;
+- **27–106× faster decode, zero allocations.** Topic and payload are zero-copy slices into a pooled frame; properties decode lazily.
-  properties decode lazily. **~30× less GC pressure** at sustained load (~29 MB/s of garbage vs ~880 MB/s for autopaho at 100k msg/s)
+  **~30× less GC pressure** at sustained load (~29 MB/s of garbage vs ~880 MB/s for autopaho at 100k msg/s)
   — smaller pauses, less p99 jitter.
 - **Multi-broker, kept distinct and composable.** Failover